Methadone Clinic Saint Peters, MO

 Alternative Behavioral Care

-Alternative Behavioral Care is a methadone clinic in Saint Peters, MO situated in Saint Charles County at 255 Spencer Road, Suite 101, 63376 zip code area that also includes suboxone treatment services.
-Alternative Behavioral Care provides buprenorphine detox, suboxone prescription and buprenorphine maintenance.
-In addition, Alternative Behavioral Care offers social skills development, mental health services and case management.
+Alternative Behavioral Care is a methadone clinic in Saint Peters, MO located in Saint Charles County at 255 Spencer Road, Suite 101, 63376 zip code area that also includes suboxone treatment services.
+Alternative Behavioral Care provides naltrexone administration, buprenorphine detox and relapse prevention from naltrexone.
+In addition, Alternative Behavioral Care provides mental health services, domestic violence services and social skills development.
 Alternative Behavioral Care provides opioid treatment for children and adolescents.
-Alternative Behavioral Care also offers detox treatment that consists of: benzodiazepines detoxification, methamphetamines detoxification and opioid detox.
+Alternative Behavioral Care also provides detox treatment that consists of: opioid detox, alcohol detox and methamphetamines detoxification.

 Preferred Family Healthcare Inc Dba Bridgeway Behavioral Health

-Preferred Family Healthcare Inc Dba Bridgeway Behavioral Health is a methadone clinic in Saint Peters, Missouri situated at 2120 Parkway Drive, 63376 zip code.
-Preferred Family Healthcare Inc Dba Bridgeway Behavioral Health provides buprenorphine maintenance, suboxone prescription and naltrexone administration.
-Also, Preferred Family Healthcare Inc Dba Bridgeway Behavioral Health provides self-help groups, mental health services and transportation assistance.
-Preferred Family Healthcare Inc Dba Bridgeway Behavioral Health provides opioid treatment for children and adolescents.
+Preferred Family Healthcare Inc Dba Bridgeway Behavioral Health is a methadone treatment center in Saint Peters, MO situated at 2120 Parkway Drive, 63376 zip code.
+Preferred Family Healthcare Inc Dba Bridgeway Behavioral Health provides naltrexone administration, suboxone prescription and buprenorphine maintenance.
+Also, Preferred Family Healthcare Inc Dba Bridgeway Behavioral Health provides mental health services, recovery coaches and mentoring/peer support.
+Preferred Family Healthcare Inc Dba Bridgeway Behavioral Health includes opioid treatment for children and adolescents.

 Call (866) 434-2077 for 24/7 help with treatment.